mdlayher/ynl/Documentation/netlink/intro.rst

   /* TLV attributes follow... */

-In Classic Netlink :c:member:`nlmsghdr.nlmsg_type` used to identify which operation within the sybsystem the message was referring to (e.g. get information about a netdev).
+In Classic Netlink :c:member:`nlmsghdr.nlmsg_type` used to identify which operation within the subsystem the message was referring to (e.g. get information about a netdev).
 Generic Netlink needs to mux multiple subsystems in a single protocol so it uses this field to identify the subsystem, and :c:member:`genlmsghdr.cmd` identifies the operation instead.
 (See :ref:`res_fam` for information on how to find the Family ID of the subsystem of interest.)
-Note that the first 16 values (0-15) of this field are reserved for general protocol messaging both in Classic Netlink and Generic Netlink.
+Note that the first 16 values (0 - 15) of this field are reserved for control messages both in Classic Netlink and Generic Netlink.
 See :ref:`nl_msg_type` for more details.

 There are 3 usual types of message exchanges on a Netlink socket: